COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Introduction

-The James Webb Space Telescope (JWST) has recently demonstrated its unique power to detect quiescent galaxies at high redshift and to probe their environments \citep[e.g.][]{jin_cosmic_2024,ito_merging_2025,de_graaff_efficient_2025}.
-In this work, we aim to characterize red fractions and red sequence in groups and low-mass clusters, across $\sim$ 12 Gyrs of cosmic history.
-To do so, we leverage our recent work in building the COSMOS-Web \citep{casey_cosmos-web_2023} group sample \citep{toni_cosmos-web_2025}: the largest group catalog based on deep JWST observations to date, spanning $z=0.08$ to $z=3.7$.
+The James Webb Space Telescope (JWST) has recently demonstrated its unique power to detect quiescent galaxies at high redshift and to probe their environments \citep[e.g.,][]{jin_cosmic_2024,ito_merging_2025,de_graaff_efficient_2025}.
+In this work, we aim to characterize quiescent fractions and RS in groups and low-mass clusters, across $\sim$ 12 Gyrs of cosmic history.
+To do so, we leveraged our recent work \citep{toni_cosmos-web_2025} in building the largest group catalog based on deep JWST observations to date, spanning $z=0.08$ to $z=3.7$, over the COSMOS-Web field \citep{casey_cosmos-web_2023}.
 In this catalog, galaxy groups have been detected with the Adaptive Matched Identifier of Clustered Objects \citep[AMICO;][]{bellagamba_amico_2018,maturi_amico_2019}.
-The AMICO algorithm, officially selected for cluster detection in Euclid \citep{euclid_collaboration_adam_euclid_2019}, is based on optimal linear matched filtering, and has been proven to be a flexible tool for identifying groups and even protocluster cores (or overdensity peaks) up to $ z\sim 4$ and down to less than $10^{13}$ M$_\odot$ \citep{toni_amico-cosmos_2024,toni_cosmos-web_2025}.
-What is particularly interesting for this analysis is that AMICO does not make explicit use of colors, limiting the possibility of biasing the selection towards systems with a clear red sequence, which is crucial when we want to study its build-up process and the diversity in the galaxy population that clusters and groups show, for instance, at $z\gtrsim 1-1.5$.
-In this study, we also analyzed the first AMICO catalog generated on the COSMOS field \citep{scoville_cosmic_2007} to explore the relationship between our results and the group X-ray emission.
-The sample covers a $\sim 3$ times larger area (the full COSMOS field) up to $z=2$ and includes mass estimates and X-ray properties of optically-selected groups \citep{toni_amico-cosmos_2024}.
+The AMICO algorithm, officially selected for cluster detection in Euclid \citep{euclid_collaboration_adam_euclid_2019, euclid_collaboration_bhargava_euclid_2025}, is based on optimal linear matched filtering, and has been proven to be a flexible tool for identifying groups and even protocluster cores (or overdensity peaks) up to $ z\sim 4$ and down to a few $10^{12}$ M$_\odot$ \citep{toni_amico-cosmos_2024,toni_cosmos-web_2025}.
+What is particularly interesting for this analysis is that AMICO does not make explicit use of colors, limiting the possibility of biasing the selection toward systems with a clear RS, which is crucial when we want to study its buildup process and the diversity in the galaxy population that clusters and groups show, for instance, at $z\gtrsim 1-1.5$.
+In this study, we also analyzed the first AMICO catalog generated on the COSMOS field \citep{toni_amico-cosmos_2024} to explore the relationship between our results and the group X-ray emission.
+The sample covers a $\sim 3$ times larger area (the full COSMOS field) up to $z=2$ and includes mass estimates and X-ray properties of optically selected groups.